Bring back 50% income tax rate - Lord Kinnock

 Lord Kinnock, who is close to party leader Ed Miliband, acknowledged a future Labour government would have to take tough decisions on tax and spending to deal with the deficit.

 But he told the Andrew Marr show that any effort to balance the books - which the coalition has pledged to do by 2018-9 - must be done in a "rational" manner.

 In a time of austerity, he said Labour's approach must be based on the desire for national "renewal and prosperity" not just an "ideological" predisposition towards reducing the size of the state.

-While the coalition wanted to cut state spending back to a "rudimentary" level, he said his party must be "fair at every possible level" and based on the principle that "the broadest backs bear the heaviest burden".'Not retreating'
+While the coalition wanted to cut state spending back to a "rudimentary" level, he said his party must be "fair at every possible level" and based on the principle that "the broadest backs bear the heaviest burden".